RyanH5/MidtermProject/README.md

 * Design decisions need to be finalized early.
 Late decisions and changes added some pressure to getting features implemented.
 * A buffer needs to be built into the timeframe to accommodate fixing outstanding issues.
-It would have been helpful to have additional time for working on look and feel rather than fixing features that needed to be included.
+There was pressure to fix features that needed to be included.

 ### Database Diagram
 ![Tripping](trippingdb.png)